ragrawa8/NBAD_SpendWise_Project/README.md

 1. **Restart both the backend server (node server.js) and the frontend server (ng serve).**
 2. **Attempt running the above commands again.
 This should resolve the issue.**

-If experiencing issues related to cypress installation, please execute these commands:
+If experiencing issues related to Cypress installation, please execute these commands:

 ```bash
 npm install cypress@13.6.1 -f